Code-Institute-Submissions/music-band/README.md

 #### Index / HTML Audio

-Creating the audio feature was also a bit of a challange. firstly as to not infridge on any copyright, I downloaded an official album preview from soundcloud which feature the first 20 secs of each song on the album.
+Creating the audio feature was also a bit of a challange. firstly as to not infringe on any copyright, I downloaded an official album preview from soundcloud which feature the first 20 secs of each song on the album.
 Which went perfectly with the websites theme of promoting a new tour / new album.
-I wanted to implement a custom audio player, but without JavScript I was limited to the default browser html5 audio element.
+I wanted to implement a custom audio player, but without JavaScript I was limited to the default browser html5 audio element.
 The challange here was to fit the style of the audio element in with the websites theme.
-With each browser providing their on style, with a css rule I targeted webkit browsers and set the color of the background div to that of webkits audio elemment.
+With each browser providing their on style, with a css rule I targeted webkit browsers and set the color of the background div to that of webkits audio element.
 The default div background color would be set similar to firefox's audio element.
 With microsoft edge taking a hit on this one.
 I would assume most users of the bands target age group would be using either chrome, safari, brave (all webkit) or safari browsers.

 #### Index / Creative Section

 For this section I took to gimp to isolate an image from the bands previous artwork.
 This section required multiple breakpoints to grow and shrink with the layout properly.
-Revisted a few times to cut down on code wile still maintaining a good look.
+Revisited a few times to cut down on code wile still maintaining a good look.

 ### Store Page

 This section was quick and easy to implement with the longest part collecting the correct links to each retailer for an album.
 I used CSS Grid for the entirety of the content.
 Only adjusting breakpoints when the content need it.
-All links are vaild and open in a new tab.
+All links are valid and open in a new tab.

 An issue I encountered was that I was linking to images on google play which are in webp format, which seems to be only supported by chrome.
 The solution was to download and convert the images to a more universal format such as jpg or png and serve the images locally instead.